logikfabrik/Overseer-core/src/Overseer/ReadMe.txt

 Overseer.Domain.Model
 The core domain model.

-- Events, commands, and handles should be internal and sealed.
+- Events, commands, and handles, should be internal and sealed.
-- Aggregates, and value types should be public, sealed, and only possible to be instantiated using a static factory function (Create(...)).
+- Aggregates, and value types, should be public, sealed, and only possible to be instantiated using a static factory function (Create(...)).
 - Repository interfaces should be internal (for now).
 - Service interfaces should be internal (for now).